mozilla/data-docs/src/concepts/pipeline/gcp_data_pipeline.md

 If a ping fails to successfully [submit] (e.g. because of missing internet connection), Firefox will store the ping on disk and retry to send it until the maximum ping age is exceeded.

-# Ingestion
+## Ingestion

-HTTP submissions coming in from the wild hit a load balancer and then an HTTP Server that [accepts POST requests](http_edge_spec.md) containing a message body of optionally-gzipped JSON.
+Submissions coming in from the wild hit a load balancer and then an HTTP Server that [accepts POST requests](http_edge_spec.md) containing a message body of optionally-gzipped JSON.